Danny7226/LearningSummary/systemdesign/README.md

 * Put down functional and non-functional requirements accordingly
   * functional requirements are the APIs we are going to have
   * non-functional requirements are ones like fast, fault tolerant, SLA, secure

+### Reversed index
+* Reversed index or inverted index is contrast to forwarded index
+* instead of indexing the `key` in the data model, index `value` or keywords
+* Better for full context search

+### Search Service
+* Proxy
+    * Single entry to data center, provides load balancing, routing, monitoring, throttling, auth and various of benefits
+* Ingestion
+    * To avoid overwhelming load on data center
+    * have queue/stream and workers to process at its own speed, ease data center load, provide failure recovery
+* Back-fill
+    * large data lake back-fill is huge burden to data center
+    * Map reduce to break into smaller tasks and have workers working on them

+### Data processing pipeline
+* Ingesting
+* Scoping
+* Computing